Trace of phase-space noncommutativity in the response of a free particle to linearized gravitational waves

 To begin with, we consider a NC phase-space algebra (\ref{e9a}) that can be mapped into the commutative Heisenberg-Weyl algebra between variables $(X,P)$ through the following linear map from $(\hat x, \hat p)$ to $(X,Y)$

+This map enables us to describe the NC system in terms of an effective commutative-equivalent model where the variables $(X,P)$ follow the ordinary Heisenberg-Weyl algebra and NC effect is manifest as a perturbative coupling.
 With this background, we now construct the quantum mechanics of a test particle interacting with linearized GW(s) in NC phase-space.
-To start with, we write down the following Hamiltonian for the system in the proper detector frame
+In our earlier work \cite{ncgw1, ncgw2} we have presented the argument of working back from the geodesic deviation equation in the proper detector frame to the corresponding Hamiltonian.
+Following the same path, the NC Hamiltonian in the present case becomes

 where the notations have their usual meaning.
 Using eq.(\ref{e9b}) and the traceless property of the GW, we rewrite the above Hamiltonian in terms of the operators $(X,P)$